 CPH Airport is located in the municipality of Tarnby on the island of Amager - 8 km southeast of the city center of Copenhagen, and accessible from motorway E20 (Oresundmotorvejen), using the 'Lufthavn' exit.
 It takes only 12 minutes by high-speed trains from Terminal 3's railway platform to get to the City's Central Station, or 20 minutes to Malmoe, Sweden.

 With three long runways and serving about 26M passengers annually, Copenhagen Airport is one of three main hubs for SAS Airlines and also hub for Cimber Sterling, Norwegian Air Shuttle & Thomas Cook Scandinavia, and is served by a host of other airlines offering direct and connecting flights to all points of the globe.

 The on-Airport Hilton Copenhagen Airport Hotel (tel. +45 3250 1501 / fax 3252 8528) is located near the Metro Station.
 World Travel Award has recently rated the hotel as being 'Denmark's Leading Business Hotel'.

 Checking in at the Metro station 'Lufthavnen': At the end of Terminal 3 are self-service kiosks for all major airlines' check-in & printout of boarding cards and baggage tags.

-Present and future Airport developments: In order to accommodate 40M passengers a year in the more distant future, Copenhagen Airport is embarking on a phased expansion project, eventually 'merging' terminals and separating arriving/ departing passengers in a more efficient way.
+Present and future Airport developments: In order to accommodate 40M passengers a year in the more distant future, the Airport is embarked on a phased expansion project - 'merging' terminals and separating arriving/ departing passengers in a more efficient way.

-3. Pier B extension will start after completing Pier C's extension.
-Also, the Arrivals area will get more of the large baggage conveyors, and will have natural light & high ceilings.
+- The Arrivals area has or will get more of the large baggage conveyors, and will have natural light & high ceilings.
 An expanded, light & airy shopping area will offer a casual Danish atmosphere.